 Halsey seems to be in an overall period of transition these days.
-In a recent interview with Rolling Stone, she admitted she no longer drinks hard alcohol or does drugs.
-"I support my whole family," she said.
+In a recent interview with Rolling Stone, they admitted they no longer drink hard alcohol or do drugs.
+"I support my whole family," they said.
 "I have multiple houses, I pay taxes, I run a business.
 I just can't be out getting f*cked up all the time."

 Congrats to the singer for continuing to make healthy choices—and major kudos for motivating others to do the same.